taha15-6/Hospital-Management-System/README.md

 Installation Steps

-Download the .zip file in this directory
+Download the .zip file in this directory by clicking view raw

+Go to Oracle apex Website

 Navigate to App Builder -> Import on Oracle Apex